 Step 6: See Constant Contact List

-This step is just to check your Constant Contact List if the “Campaign”, which you created in Salesforce, and the “Master List” name you’ve input in step 2 of your Sync Profile or created manually in your Constant Contact account is synced or visible over in your Constant Contact account Email List.
+This step is just to check your Constant Contact List if the “Campaign”, which you created in Salesforce, and the “Main List” name you’ve input in step 2 of your Sync Profile or created manually in your Constant Contact account is synced or visible over in your Constant Contact account Email List.

 Step 7: Create an Email Campaign in Constant Contact